Apt-Intel/creds-api-backend/Docs/API Documentation.md

 }
 ```

-## 4. Internal Search by Login
+## 4. Internal Search by Mail

 ### Endpoint

-`GET /api/json/internal/search-by-login`
+`GET /api/json/internal/search-by-mail`
-`POST /api/json/internal/search-by-login`
+`POST /api/json/internal/search-by-mail`

 ### Description

-Internal endpoint for searching user login information.
+Internal endpoint for searching user mail information.
 This endpoint mirrors the functionality of the v1 endpoint but is intended for internal use only.

 ### Request Parameters